 - Hot growing (summer-blooming) phals come from habitats close to the equator and near sea level (under 500m)

-- Cool-spiking phals grow further from the equator and tend to be higher in elevation (500-1,000m)
+- Cool-spiking phals grow further from the equator and tend to grow at moderate elevation (500-1,000m)

-The reason temps play such a major role in flowering is really simple…temps signal the onset of spring (the rainy season).
-Spring means more bugs for pollination and more rain and high humidity for faster growth and seed pod development.
-After 6-8 months the seed pod breaks open as the rainy/summer season ends, giving the seedlings a chance to be blown around, land, and start growing with a friendly fungi without being immediately washed away by the rains.
+The reason temps play such a major role in flowering is that those temperatures signal the change of seasons and the onset of the rainy season.
+More rains mean more bugs for pollination, more nutrients and higher humidity for continuous growth and seed pod development.
+After 6-8 months the seed pod breaks open as the dry season hits its peak, giving the seedlings a chance to be blown around, land, and start growing with a friendly fungi without being immediately washed away by heavy rains.

 Phalaneopsis in the Wild: Elevation & Temperature

 This is all pretty interesting, right?
 Let’s look more into the details of individual phalaenopsis species (or you can skip past to the “easy version”)